LouisCAD/Splitties/README.md

 ### What is this
 This project is split in small modules, distributed as independent Android libraries, so you can include in your project only what you need.

-I try to do my best to make the footprint of each module as small as possible and as performant as possible.
+I try to do my best to make the footprint of each module as small as possible and as efficient as possible.

 ### Why I made this
 I personally often copy/pasted the code which makes these libraries into the projects I worked on, so I made this library to make it a one line operation, and make potential updates to this code easier.
 Now, everyone can use this work.